m-pasima/Capstone-project/README.md

 ## Additional Notes

-- Replace the placeholder image in `src/main/resources/static/index.html` with any royalty-free image from the internet if you wish to personalize the site.
 - Ensure your security groups and IAM roles follow the principle of least privilege.
 - The provided instructions focus on manual steps so you can learn the AWS console and how different services interact.